Moszna, Opole Voivodeship: History

 The first recorded mention of the village of Moszna was in 1650.
 Archdeacon of Opole named the owner of Moszna in 1679 as "dominus Skal in Mossna".
+From 1648 to 1666 it was Polish-ruled under the House of Vasa, and then until 1742, the village was a part of Głogówek County (circulus superioris Glogoviae) in the Bohemian Crown and Habsburg Empire.
 On a 1736 map of the Duchy of Opole, a symbol meaning either "Villoe" (villa) or "Pagi sine templo" (village without a church) according to the legend, was placed next to the name Moschna.
 After the death of Ursula Maria von Skall in 1723, the village was owned by Georg Wilhelm von Reisewitz, the Hofmarschall of Frederick the Great.
-Until 1742, the village was a part of Głogówek County (circulus superioris Glogoviae) in the Habsburg Empire.
 After the First Silesian War, it was annexed by the Kingdom of Prussia was incorporated into Prudnik County (Großkreis Neustadt).
 In 1771, the Moszna estate was purchased by Heinrich Leopold von Seherr-Thoss, whose family also owned a palace in nearby Dobra.